rticommunity/dds-rtps/README.md

 # Automation with GitHub Actions

-GitHub Actions will call automatically the script `interoperability_report.py` and it will generate an `html` report.
+With GitHub Actions we can automate the task of calling the script `interoperability_report.py` and generating the report.

 We will trigger the process in the following cases:
   * With the upload of a new executable